 6. Promotes weight loss

 Almonds contain high amounts of fat and fiber that promote weight loss.
 Eating almonds helps you control cravings and prevent overeating, as it makes you feel full faster than other foods.

 7. Fights cancer

-Almonds contain a type of vitamin E, a powerful antioxidant that can fight cancer-related free radicals.
+Another health benefits of almonds is that the almonds contain a type of vitamin E, a powerful antioxidant that can fight cancer-related free radicals.
 There are many studies that have found a link between the consumption of almonds and other nuts and the risk of developing cancer of the colon, prostate, and breasts.